opsschool/curriculum/sysadmin_101.rst

 Ethics
 ======
-* LOPSA ethics statement/SAGE ethics statement?
+* LOPSA ethics statement/SAGE(now LISA) ethics statement?

 Where to draw the line
 ----------------------